zulip/zulip/docs/subsystems/user-docs.md

 * **Contents:**
     ```md
-    1. Hover over a message to replace the message's timestamp with its message
+    1. Hover over the message to reveal three icons on the right.
+Select the
-    actions, represented by three icons.
-From the icons that appear, select the
     ```

 * **Example usage and rendering:**